tomheaton/mcjty-website/www/docs/1.12/concepts.md

 ###  NBT Data

 ItemStacks keep their data in NBT format directly.
-Tile entities don't do that normally but you still have to be able to convert your tile entity state to NBT.
+Tile entities don't do that normally, but you still have to be able to convert your tile entity state to NBT.
 NBT data is basically a map of data that can easily be persisted into storage (save file).

 ###  Entity